-Notifying the regulatory authority within seven (7) days if there is a change to the regular transportation (refer to Definitions) provided or arranged by the service, including if regular transportation is no longer provided.
+Notifying the regulatory authority within cover $(7)$ days if there Notifying the regulatory authority within seven (7) days if there is a change to the regular transportation (refer to Definitions) provided or arranged by the service, including if regular transportation is no longer provided.
 The notification is to be lodged through the NQA IT System.
-R √ Ensuring that if the service owns and operates a bus with 10 or more seating positions and provides regular transport to children of any age must be accredited by Safe Transport Victoria R V Ensuring a staff member or nominated supervisor is present at the service when children get on and off a vehicle.
-This person must be an additional person, it cannot be the driver of the vehicle.
-(Regulation 102E (4)(a), Regulation 102F (4)(a)) R R √ V Ensuring each child getting on and off a vehicle at the service is checked against an attendance list, so all children are accounted for (Regulation 102E (4)(b), Regulation 102F (4)(a)) R R √ V Ensuring the service immediately records when children get on and off a vehicle: each child was accounted for how each child was accounted for at the service premises interior of vehicle was checked after all children have disembarked at the service premises. date and time the record was made full name and signature of the staff member making the record (Regulation 102E (4)(c), Regulation 102F (4)(a)) R R ٧ V Ensuring these documentations are kept for a period of 3 years after the last date on which the child was educated and cared for by the service (Regulations 177 and 183) R R Ensuring an extensive check of the vehicle after children had got off to confirm no children were left behind on the vehicle (National Law: Section 16) R R V V Ensuring that all the required equipment and/or items are taken on the transportation, including, but not limited to, a first aid kit, emergency contact lists, children's individual medication, required medical management plans and mobile phone and that educators or staff with first aid qualifications and training are in attendance (Regulation 136) R ٧ V V Ensuring first aid requirements are met during transportation, including the availability of up-to-date, suitably equipped first aid kits (Regulation 89) and that educators or staff with first aid qualifications and training are in attendance (Regulation 136) R V Ensuring that appropriate procedures are followed in the event of a vehicle crash or transport-related injury involving any children, staff or volunteers from the service (refer to Incident, Injury, Trauma and Illness Policy) R V V V
+R $\checkmark$ Ensuring that if the service owns and operates a bus with 10 or more seating positions and provides regular transport to children of any age must be accredited by Safe Transport Victoria R V Ensuring a staff member or nominated supervisor is present at the service when children get on and off a vehicle.
+This person must be an additional person, it cannot be the driver of the vehicle . ( Regulation 102E (4)(a), Regulation 102F (4)(a) ) R R $\checkmark$ $\checkmark$ Ensuring each child getting on and off a vehicle at the service is checked against an attendance list, so all children are accounted for ( Regulation 102E (4)(b), Regulation 102F (4)(a) ) R R $\checkmark$ V Ensuring the service immediately records when children get on and off a vehicle: each child was accounted for how each child was accounted for at the service premises interior of vehicle was checked after all children have disembarked at the service premises. date and time the record was made full name and signature of the staff member making the record (Regulation 102E (4)(c), Regulation 102F (4)(a)) R R V V Ensuring these documentations are kept for a period of 3 years after the last date on which the child was educated and cared for by the service (Regulations 177 and 183) R R Ensuring an extensive check of the vehicle after children had got off to confirm no children were left behind on the vehicle (National Law: Section 16) R R $\checkmark$ V Ensuring that all the required equipment and/or items are taken on the transportation, including, but not limited to, a first aid kit, emergency contact lists, children's individual medication, required medical management plans and mobile phone and that educators or staff with first aid qualifications and training are in attendance (Regulation 136) R V V V In preparing the safe arrival of children policies and procedures, the approved provider of a children's service must consult with: staff of the service Parents/guardians of children children being educated and cared for by the service (if applicable).
+R V Conduct a risk assessment at least once every 12 months, and as soon as practicable after becoming aware of any circumstance that may affect the safe arrival of children travelling between a children's service and any other education or early childhood service ( Regulation 71C ) R V

+Ensuring first aid requirements are met during transportation, including the availability of up-to-date, suitably equipped first aid kits ( Regulation 89 ) and that educators or staff with first aid qualifications and training are in attendance ( Regulation 136 ) R V Ensuring that appropriate procedures are followed in the event of a vehicle crash or transport-related injury involving any children, staff or volunteers from the service ( refer to Incident, Injury, Trauma and Illness Policy ) R V V V